hapostgres/pg_auto_failover/README.md

          To determine your nodename `pg_autoctl` implements the following three steps:

-           1. open a connection to the monitor and looks the TCP/IP client address that has been used to make that connection.
+           1. open a connection to the monitor and looks up the TCP/IP client address that has been used to make that connection.

            2. Do a reverse DNS lookup on this IP address to fetch a hostname for our local machine.

-           3. If the reverse DNS lookup is successfull , then `pg_autoctl` does with a forward DNS lookup of that hostname.
+           3. If the reverse DNS lookup is successful, then `pg_autoctl` does with a forward DNS lookup of that hostname.

-         When the forward DNS lookup repsonse in step 3. is an IP address found in one of our local network interfaces, then `pg_autoctl` uses the hostname found in step 2. as the default `--nodename`.
+         When the forward DNS lookup response in step 3. is an IP address found in one of our local network interfaces, then `pg_autoctl` uses the hostname found in step 2. as the default `--nodename`.
          Otherwise it uses the IP address found in step 1.